Terrifying Tales: Watcher's Point

 I volunteer part-time, leading a team of recent graduates and junior developers to create a narrative-driven horror game.
 We started working together in September 2024 with the goal of creating something that went beyond a traditional student project and felt more like a professional release.

 In December 2024, we officially became Burning Cinder Games, committing to the project as a long-term collaboration rather than a short-term experiment.
-Seven months later, in July 2025, we launched the Steam page for Terrifying Tales: Watcher's Point, marking a significant milestone for the team.
+Seven months later, in July 2025, we launched the Steam page for Terrifying Tales: Watcher’s Point, with Ben Hendry-Plank, our narrative and cinematic designer, playing a key role in creating the "beauty shots" and trailer, and Carie Ng, our UI artist, responsible for the Steam capsules.

 We view Terrifying Tales: Watcher’s Point as the beginning of a planned anthology, with the goal of setting the stage for more stories to come.
 In addition to my production work, I help with quality assurance and sound design.
 My goal is to make sure the experience feels polished as we keep improving it and work toward something we can all be proud of.

-On this project, I mainly work as Producer, while also supporting the team as QA Lead and Sound Designer.
-As QA Lead, I set up a bug tracking system using spreadsheets and reporting forms, helping the team identify, prioritise, and resolve issues more efficiently.
-On the sound side, I’ve implemented in-game audio such as character footsteps, ambient sounds, and other effects to help bring the world to life.
+On this project, I primarily work as a Game Producer, while also supporting the team as QA Lead and Sound Designer.
+As QA Lead, I established a bug tracking system using spreadsheets and reporting forms, enabling the team to identify, prioritise, and resolve issues more efficiently.
+On the audio side, I implemented a range of in-game sounds, including character footsteps, ambient audio, and additional effects, helping to bring the game world to life.

 My main focus on the project is production, where I: